Editorial Standards

 Part II, who signs and what the signature means

-A partner, member, or the Partnership Representative signs Part II under penalties of perjury.
+A partner or member signs Part II under penalties of perjury when Form 8453-PE accompanies a regular Form 1065 return; the Partnership Representative (or Designated Individual if the PR is an entity) signs only when the filing is an Administrative Adjustment Request (AAR).
 By signing, you confirm the return is true, correct, and complete, and that the Part I amounts match the electronic 1065 data.
 You also authorize the transmitter and the IRS to communicate about receipt and processing.
 Print the signer’s name and title, sign, and date the declaration.

 When you must re-sign